szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Make the spell chunk when it kills (similar to Cutscene Irenicus' version) (ON by default)
 - Make the spell an Enchantment spell, as in 3rd and 5th edition (OFF by default)
 - Make the spell a Divination spell (ON by default)
+- Make the spell bypass magic resistance specifically against those with <= 60 HP or <= 10 HD (ON by default)

 </details>